powerhousepro69/videoinfox/readme.md

 #### This update:  &nbsp; &nbsp;  Added Default Download List with companion &nbsp; videoinfox -a

-keep pasting your clipboard copies on the fly to the Default List without needing to run Videoinfox.
+Keep pasting your clipboard copies on the fly to the Default List without needing to run Videoinfox.

 New feature located in: &nbsp; &nbsp;  Yt-dlp Menu \>\>\> Download List \>\>\> Default List &nbsp; &nbsp;   Help -  Download List \>\>\> Help